 Administrator

-- Ensuring efficiency of the maintenance workflows
+- Ensuring the efficiency of the maintenance workflows

-- Exercising control over approved budget
+- Exercising control over the approved budget

-- Ensuring compliance of preventive maintenance plans
+- Ensuring compliance with preventive maintenance plans

 - Reviewing project plans